-With the establishment of Olive Tree Development Center (OTDC).
-We have a multi-disciplinary team of specialists to support families of special needs children including the support of Pediatricians from Olive Tree Baby & Kids Clinic.
+Together with Olive Tree Development Center (OTDC), we have a multi-disciplinary team of specialists to support families of special needs children including the support of Pediatricians from Olive Tree Baby & Kids Clinic.

 What spurred us to build this team?
 In 2011 we conducted many interviews and realized resource and facilities were constrained to meet pressing demands for early intervention.
 This was a call to action to make a small difference.
-A key focus in 2013 is to develop community programs for needy families.
+A key focus in 2015 is to extend our Early Intervention Program (EIP) to provide small group Structured Teaching for preschoolers and extend Educational Therapy for those with learning difficulties..
 All our programs are accredited by MSF (Ministry of Social & Family Development) and eligble for CDA/Baby Bonus.

 We welcome you to visit anytime for a chat.
 We envision this center to be a rallying point for families who need assistance.